drnmartin/Data-Science-HyperionDev/Task 01 Your First Computer Programme/README.md

 # Task 1: Your First Computer Programme

 There are two programmes within this task.
-The first programme asks for your name and age and returns this as print output.
+The first programme (using_variables) asks for your name and age and returns this as print output.

 ```
 Enter your name: John